nightscout/nightscout.github.io/docs/troubleshoot/railway.md

 <img src="/vendors/railway/img/RailwayT12.png" width="300px" />

-This is because you need a Developer plan to run your Nightscout app in Railway, it doesn't mean you'll have to pay if your project cost remains below 5$, and this is usually the case.
+This is usually because you need a Developer plan to run your Nightscout app in Railway.

 </br>